SIRGLab/CTR-EDMD/README.md

 # CTR-EDMD
 Repository for Simulation and Control of Concentric Tube Robots.
-It implements the methodology presented in presented in the following paper: "Data-driven Steering of Concentric Tube Robots in Unknown Environments via Dynamic Mode Decomposition
+It implements the methodology presented in the following paper: "Data-driven Steering of Concentric Tube Robots in Unknown Environments via Dynamic Mode Decomposition
 ".
 Balint Thamo, David Hanley Kevin Dhaliwal, Mohsen Khadem.
 IEEE Robotics and Automation Letters, 2022.